 • Faster penetration due to large bit surface area contacting formation

 • Saves money as all components are reusable on multiple projects

 • Efficient hole cleaning through large flushing holes and use of an auger

 • Exceptional performance when used with rail-mounted boring machines

-Horizontal Directional Drilling, also known as HDD, is a term used to describe large sized drilling rigs, large diameter bores, and crossing lengths in terms of thousand of feet.
+Horizontal Directional Drilling, also known as HDD, is a term used to describe large-sized drilling rigs, large-diameter bores, and crossing lengths in terms of thousand of feet.
 The equipment used in horizontal drilling depends on the outer diameter of the pipe, length of the run, ground conditions and the surroundings above ground.
 Horizontal directional drilling is done with the help of a viscous fluid known as drilling fluid. a mixture of water and, usually, bentonite or polymer continuously pumped to the cutting head or drill bit to facilitate the removal of cuttings, stabilize the bore hole, cool the cutting head, and lubricate the passage of the product pipe.

 For Directional Drilling, the hammer, auger and center bit are inserted through the casing and align with the ring bit that is attached to the casing.
 The casing is advanced during drilling with hole cuttings evacuated back through the drilled hole.
 Upon completion, the hammer, auger and center bit are pulled back leaving the casing in place.
-The ring bit can recovered from the end of the casing in pit to pit applications.
+The ring bit can be recovered from the end of the casing in pit applications.